MapsPeople/docs/src/android/v3/guides/third-party-positioning/google-fused-location-integration.md

 </mi-tab-panel>
 </mi-tabs>

-We'll then start implementing the code to get Google Fused Location positioning up and running.
+We will then start implementing the code to get Google Fused Location positioning up and running.

-We start by implementing the startPositioning and stopPositioning methods:
+We start by implementing the `startPositioning` and `stopPositioning` methods:

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>